What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Prompts

 To generate the high-quality, structured reasoning chains essential for our training pipeline, we employ a meticulously designed two-turn prompting strategy.
 As shown in Fig.~\ref{prompt1}, in the first turn, the model is tasked with initial perception and strategic planning.
 It is prompted to identify all relevant objects within the image from a predefined vocabulary and to select appropriate tools from a library including image cropping, online retrieval for scene and action explanations, and generative modeling including outpainting and viewpoint transformation.

 As shown in Fig.~\ref{prompt2}, the second turn focuses on detailed cognitive reasoning and evidence integration.
 It takes the set of detected objects and any augmented visual or textual data from the deployed tools to generate a constrained, step-by-step analysis.
 This involves systematically pairing all human and object instances, evaluating a predefined set of valid verbs for each pair, and grounding each potential interaction in direct visual evidence.
-This progressive methodology ensures that reasoning is not only comprehensive but also deeply grounded in a validated and enriched understanding of the visual world.